 If you are a prospective Bachelor's student, you should also check some of cheapest countries to study abroad in the EU.

 Now back to the most affordable places where you can get your Master’s degree:

 1. Italy – attend some of the oldest universities in Europe

-Italy is an affordable country to live and visit, especially considering it counts on an abundance of touristic attractions.
-It comes as no surprise that this country is drawing thousands of international students and tourists each year, then.
+Italy is an affordable country to live and visit, which is why it draws thousands of international students and tourists each year.

 Home to the oldest university in Europe, students in Italy can enrol in numerous interesting Master’s degrees and benefit from accessible tuition fees and low living costs.

 - Average tuition fees in Italy: 0 - 2,000 EUR/academic year (at public universities)